 Tell him “NO”, very firmly, and repeatedly.

-Foreign visitors will quickly encounter the special foreigners’ rates that they are charged in some places in India.
-This applies to some tourist attractions, some high end hotels and some airlines.
+Foreign visitors will quickly encounter the special foreign rates that they are charged in most of the monuments in India.
+These rates are prominently posted at the entrance and ticketing booths.

 Some tips while you are in India:

 Discover the World, one Full Adventure at a Time!